Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 I am going to explain the method of Mickael Chatelain trick and also the psychology behind it.

-Watch the demo video of the Crack by Mickael Chatelain:
+Watch the demo video of the CRACK by Mickael Chatelain:

-Mickael Chatelain Crack Trick Secret Explained
+Mickael Chatelain CRACK Trick Secret Explained

 Let’s explore and see whether my speculation of this zig-zag bill trick secret is correct.

-Bill/Banknote Under Both Plates
+Bill Under Both Plates

 For a start, the two-fold bill goes underneath both the plates, and not between them.